View Policies A - Z

 - St Nicholas - Administration of Medication ProcedureSt Nicholas Early Education is committed to providing children with an environment that promotes their health, safety, and wellbeing.
 St Nicholas Early Education will provide effective administration of medication to children by suitably trained educators to ensure safe operations when the administration of prescribed medication may be necessary to support children while attending St Nicholas.

-- St Nicholas - Compliance PolicyThe purpose of this policy is to outline how St Nicholas Early Education at the Catholic Diocese of Maitland-Newcastle (the Diocese) will ensure compliance with applicable legislation, regulations and standards.
+The Education and Care Services National Regulations require approved providers to ensure their services have policies and procedure in place in relation to complaint handling.
+This procedure needs to be read in conjunction with the St Nicholas Compliance Policy, the Complaints Resolution Policy and Complaints Resolution Diocesan Procedure. - St Nicholas - Compliance PolicyThe purpose of this policy is to outline how St Nicholas Early Education at the Catholic Diocese of Maitland-Newcastle (the Diocese) will ensure compliance with applicable legislation, regulations and standards.

-- St Nicholas - Incident, Injury, Trauma and Illness ProcedureSt Nicholas Early Education is committed to providing children with an environment that promotes their health, safety, and wellbeing.
+The Education and Care Services National Regulations require approved providers to ensure their services have policies and procedure for the payment of fees and the provision of a statement of fees charged by the service.
+This procedure needs to read in conjunction with the St Nicholas Compliance policy and St Nicholas Enrolment procedure. - St Nicholas - Incident, Injury, Trauma and Illness ProcedureSt Nicholas Early Education is committed to providing children with an environment that promotes their health, safety, and wellbeing.
 St Nicholas Early Education aims to create an environment which minimises incidents, injury trauma and illness and educates children and families in relation to health and safety practices.

 St Nicholas employees have a duty of care to respond to and manage illnesses, accidents, incidents and trauma that may occur at the service to ensure the safety and wellbeing of children, educators and visitors.